adam-ard/organic-markdown/lit/handle_cmd.o.md

     print(f"unknown command: {words[0]}")
 ```

-The following two word commands are dispatched to cooresponding methods in the source block below.
+The following two word commands are dispatched to corresponding methods in the source block below.

-1. tangle <name> - tangle only the file describe by the block: <name>
+1. tangle \<name> - tangle only the file describe by the block: \<name\>
-1. run <name> - execute the block: <name>, and print the output to stdout
+2. run \<name> - execute the block: \<name>, and print the output to stdout
-1. info <name> - print information for a specific source block
+3. info \<name> - print information for a specific source block
-1. origin <name> - print the name of the literate source file where the block <name> is defined
+4. origin \<name> - print the name of the literate source file where the block \<name> is defined
-1. expand <name> - expand all refs in source block: <name>, and print to stdout
+5. expand \<name> - expand all refs in source block: \<name>, and print to stdout

 ### @<handle_two_word_commands@> +=